mstockwell/Check-VPC-IP-Address-Space/README.md

 Deploying the infrastructure will take approximately 3 minutes.
 Upon completion of the stack deployment, you will see the message, `Successfully created/updated stack - <cloudformationstack>`

 Once deployed, you will need to enter a VPC_ID in the environment variable IF you want single VPC mode, otherwise the utility will scan all subnets, in all VPCs in all Regions.
 In addition, you will need to subscribe to the SNS topic named, 'IPAddressExahustion'.
-You will also need to enable the Cloudwatch Schedule Event named, 'Lambda_Check_Available_IP_Addresses'.
+You will also need to enable the Cloudwatch Schedule Event named, `Lambda_Check_Available_IP_Addresses`.
 The event runs every 8 hours.
 You can edit the run rate to meet your needs.